Know Your Patient Rights

 All documented patient grievances will be conveyed to the Performance Improvement Committee, Peer Review Committee (when provider related) and summarized to the Board of Directors.
 Complaint data will be aggregated for trends and used as part of Sterling Area Health Center's performance improvement program.

-When the complaint cannot be resolved at Sterling Area Health Center, you will be provided the contact information for The Joint Commission’s Quality Incident Report process.
+When the complaint cannot be resolved at Sterling Area Health Center, you may be referred to http://www.jointcommission.org.
 Staff who cannot resolve a quality of care or safety complaint about Sterling Area Health Center may also report this concern to The Joint Commission and not fear reprisal from Sterling Area Health Center.
+To report a patient safety concern or incident to the Joint Commission, please click on http://www.jointcommission.org/report_a_complaint.aspx

 Considerate Care That Respects Patients Personal Values and Beliefs